Back to a list of spectrometers

 NOTE: You may see a message "Error during BirdRack flush".
 If you see it, click Close and reissue ii restart

-14. join experiment with proton and carbon and issue atma
+1. join experiment with proton and carbon and issue

-NOTE: Startup of atm module takes long time (3-5 minutes) but it continually outputs messages in the status line indicating it is not just frozen.
+NOTE: Startup of atm module after a reboot takes long time (3-5 minutes)

 1. Run test 1D 1H on CDCl3 standard: you should see undeuterated trace CHCl3 in one scan.